-Occupational Assessment Screening and Vaccination Against Specified Infectious Diseases requires all NSW Health workers* to have received at least 2 doses of a COVID-19 vaccine to work or be employed in connection with a NSW Health agency including:
+Yes.
+The revised PD2023_022 Occupational Assessment Screening and Vaccination Against Specified Infectious Diseases requires all NSW Health workers* to have receive a COVID-19 primary vaccination course (2 doses) to work or be employed in connection with a NSW Health agency including:

-*The term "worker" includes persons who are employed in NSW Health whether on a permanent, casual or temporary basis and includes employees, contractors who provide services for or on behalf of NSW Health (including Visiting Medical Officers (VMOs) and agency staff), volunteers, students, researchers and researchers.
+*The term "worker" includes persons who are employed in NSW Health whether on a permanent, casual or temporary basis and includes employees, contractors who provide services for or on behalf of NSW Health at a NSW Health facility (including Visiting Medical Officers (VMOs) and agency staff), volunteers, students, researchers and researchers.

 Further, and in addition, a determination made by the Health Secretary under section 116A(1) of the Health Services Act 1997 (NSW) on 12 November 2021 (the Determination) requires, as a condition of employment, all NSW Health Service employees to have received at least one dose of a COVID-19 vaccine as at the date of the Determination, and at least 2 doses of a COVID-19 vaccine by 30 November 2021, in order to be employed or remain employed, unless the employee had a valid medical contraindication.

-The vaccine is highly effective against severe illness, hospitalisation and death, and will keep staff, patients and visitors safe from COVID-19.
+The vaccine is highly effective against severe illness, hospitalisation and death from COVID-19.
+Previous